knightsUCF/CarRacing/Log.md

 So the main things we are interested in is the procedural generation.

+Freeze our current game.
+Create a new project, and build the systems modularly from scratch clean working.

 # Procedurally Generating on the Fly: IEnumerator CreateGrounds(Vector3 pathPos)

 Does this mean that we have two ways of procedurally generating terrain?